PhilipNaudus/simple_site-gh-pages/pages/qing/fierce-and-filial.md

 To escape from the bandits' stronghold, Mulan dresses as a woman.
 However, the bandits have anticipated this.
 The guards are ordered not to let any men out, and women who exit must prove their femininity by wearing <a href="https://en.wikipedia.org/wiki/Lotus_shoes">lotus shoes</a>.
 When Mulan escapes, the bandits conclude that she must be a master of dark magic.

 Mulan gets lost on the way back and ends up on the wrong side of the mountain.
 Right before nightfall, she realizes that she is hopelessly lost.
-Suddenly, Li Jing (mentor to  Mulan’s grandfather in <a href="biography-of-extraordinary-mulan">Biography of Extraordinary Mulan</a>) appears and gives her a magical bow and arrow.
+Suddenly, Li Jing (mentor to  Mulan’s grandfather in <a href="complete-account-of-extraordinary-mulan">The Complete Account of Extraordinary Mulan</a>) appears and gives her a magical bow and arrow.
 Then, Li Jing transports Mulan back to her camp through the use of magic.

 Xin Ping decides to release Heaven Catcher and use him as a way to entice the bandits to open their fortress.
 He will personally lead a team of men to Maoer Ridge (where Heaven Catcher is being held captive), and announces that Mulan will serve as acting supreme commander until he returns.